 So far Kenya, Rwanda, Mauritania, Cameroon, Guinea Bissau, Tanzania, Uganda, Ethiopia, Mali, and Malawi fully stand for using paper bags.

 However, it’s still unclear what the other 44 other nations stand for entirely.
 The concerns that come with fully implementing the use of Paper bags in African Countries are numerous.
-They range from illegal trade in black market bags, reduced sales, all right to deforestation activities caused by manufacturing paper bags.
+They range from illegal trade in black market bags, reduced sales, lack of support from businesses, all right to deforestation activities caused by manufacturing paper bags.

 However are these and other reasons that stand to justify the use of plastic bans also worthy back the scourge of plastic pollution in Africa?

 Rwanda’s Minister of Natural Resources, Vincent Biruta, who sides with the view on banning plastics made a strong statement:

 “My government took the decision for litter, pollution of water bodies, and pollution of soil.
 That decision was taken, it has created challenges in terms of packaging but it has also created opportunities”

 Regardless of his views, the debate still stands strong.